TrelisResearch/arc-agi-2025/o3-tools/experiment_notes.md

   - Seems like model oscillates between the same responses.
   - Fixed prompt to say don't repeat the same transformation... need to re-run.

 Test #2:
 Objective: To try to get a better signal to noise ratio on o3, by using the arc agi 1 splits.
-- Run on mit-medium: Getting roughly 10-15/20 correct, so now we have perhaps higher signal to noise?
+- Run on mit-medium: Getting roughly 10+/20 correct, so now we have perhaps higher signal to noise?

 Test #3:
 Objective: Does iteration / feedback help?
 - Based on Test #2, we go on mit-medium arc-agi-1 from 4/20 up to 7/20 with o4-mini when going from single turn to more than one turn (max of eight).
+- About 4/20 tasks hit API issues with o3, so there were only 16 tasks run.
+11/20 correct with feedback, 8/20 correct with one turn.
+- Both run with low levels of reasoning effort.

 Test #4:
 Objective: See if adding image information helps the score further.